vladigt9/agglomerative-clustering/README.md

 ### Linkage Methods Supported:
 - **Single Linkage**: The distance between two clusters is defined as the shortest distance between any pair of points from each cluster.
 - **Complete Linkage**: The distance between two clusters is defined as the longest distance between any pair of points from each cluster.
-- **Euclidean Linkage**: The distance is calculated using the Euclidean metric, the straight-line distance between points in the feature space.
+- **Average Linkage**: The distance between two clusters is defined as the average distance between all possible pairs of points between the two clusters.

 ### Distance Metrics Supported:
 - **Euclidean Distance**: The straight-line distance between two points in space.